 Cash flow is the number one reason why most businesses fail: 82% of small businesses go under due to poor cash flow.
 This challenge isn’t limited to small businesses, either.
-Just this year, KPMG found a discrepancy in accounting at Meredith Corp., one of the biggest media conglomerates in the country.
+Just this year, KPMG found a discrepancy in accounting, including Accounts Receivable and Payable, at Meredith Corp., one of the biggest media conglomerates in the country.

 “KPMG uncovered shortfalls in oversight of the processes used to calculate the fair value of Time Inc.’s accounts receivable and accounts payable, which were brought across to Meredith’s books when it purchased Time on January 31, 2018,” reported the Wall Street Journal.